 The best portable printers let you get out of the house or office without losing the ability to print documents and photos into a design that slips into a backpack or laptop bag and lets you print anywhere.
-With a mobile printer outfitted with Wi-Fi connectivity and a battery, you can do so conveniently even when an electrical outlet (or USB cable) isn't available.
+With a mobile printer outfitted with Wi-Fi connectivity and a battery, you can print wherever you happen to be even when an electrical outlet or USB cable isn't available.